 If you were involved in a car accident in your own car and you don't have auto insurance, it's okay.
 If you have health insurance, health insurance may cover your medical bills.

-If you were involved in a car accident in someone else's car and you don't own your own car and don't have your own auto insurance, then you can get Personal Injury Protection benefits through owner's auto insurance carrier.
+If you were involved in a car accident in someone else's car and you don't own your own car and also don't have your own auto insurance, then you can get Personal Injury Protection benefits through the vehicle owner's auto insurance carrier.

 I was in a car accident, who will pay to fix my car?

 If you were not at fault for the accident, the at-fault party's insurance company will pay to fix your car.
-If the at-fault party does not have insurance, your own insurance company may be responsible to pay to fix your car if you have collision coverage on your policy.
+If the at-fault party does not have insurance, your own insurance company may be responsible to pay for the damage if you have collision coverage on your policy.

 Should I hire a personal injury attorney to represent me for my car accident?

 Yes.
-An experienced personal injury attorney will be able to guide you through the entire process from making a claim to settling your claim allowing you to focus on what matters - getting better.
-Your attorney will investigate your claim, obtain the police report, 911 call and CAD report, inspect the scene of the accident, take witness statements, gather your medical records and bills, communicate with your insurance company and the other party or insurance company, and give you legal advice to help you make the absolute best decisions.
+An experienced personal injury attorney will be able to guide you through the entire process from making a claim to settling your claim, allowing you to focus on what matters - getting better.
+Your attorney will investigate your claim, obtain all official emergency reports, inspect the scene of the accident, take witness statements, gather your medical records and bills, communicate with all insurance companies involved, and give you legal advice to help you make the best decisions for your future.

 How much does it cost to hire a personal injury attorney?

 Attorneys in the state of Florida are governed by the Florida Bar Association.
 Rule 4-1.5, Fees and Costs for Legal Services outlines the types of fees that attorneys can charge.
 Personal injury attorneys work on a "contingency fee" agreement, meaning you don't owe your attorney a dime unless they make a recovery for you.

 If you have been in a car accident, contact us now.